A Varicocele & a Family Death Didn’t Stop This Couple’s Fertility

 “Dr. Scotchie really went above and beyond,” Chrissie notes, recalling how Dr. Scotchie called her gastroenterologist to explore how the condition and associated medication for it might be contributing to the causes of infertility.

 The next step was fertility testing for each partner.
 One of the male fertility tests came back indicating a low sperm count for Jared.
-“He was open to seeing an endocrinologist,” says Chrissie.
+“He was open to seeing an urologist,” says Chrissie.
 “And again, we said, Let’s just talk and see.”

-They met with the endocrinologist who explained that Jared had a condition called varicocele in which enlarged veins in the scrotum can cause low sperm count and decrease their quality.
+They met with the urologist who explained that Jared had a condition called varicocele in which enlarged veins in the scrotum can cause low sperm count and decrease their quality.
 Varicoceles affect about 10%-15% of men.

 Related Reading: Couple Startled by Fertility Testing Results